sahitid/the-failure-report/README.md

 npm install
 ```

+3. Add your images to the `public/` folder:
+   - Save the Wharton logo as `public/wharton-logo.png`
+   - Save the hero statue image as `public/hero-statue.jpg`
+   - See `SETUP_IMAGES.md` for detailed specifications

-3. Run the development server:
+4. Run the development server:
 ```bash
 npm run dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ### Build for Production